-My name is Nick Beckman after spending my first 11 years at Wheatland Elementary teaching fifth grade I made the move last year to teaching PE in the gym.
+My name is Nick Beckman after spending my first 11 years at Wheatland Elementary teaching fifth grade I made the move a couple years ago to teaching PE in the gym.
 My first six years were spent teaching fourth grade at Ware Elementary on Fort Riley.
-I can’t believe how fast the time has gone; but I have been teaching for eighteen years already and have enjoyed almost every minute.
+I can’t believe how fast the time has gone; but I have been teaching for nineteen years already and have enjoyed almost every minute.
 I am looking forward to getting to know my new Wheatland Warriors!

 On February 20, 2011, our world changed forever.
 This was the day our Paisley Shae was born!
-She will be in 5th grade this year and loves being with friends, swimming, playing softball, reading, and science!
+She will be in 6th grade this year and loves being with friends, our dog, Bosco, swimming, playing volleyball, and reading!
 On April 8, 2013, our world changed forever again, our little Ivy Jo was born!
-She is in 3rd grade and is our quiet one, she likes to sit back and soak it all in as opposed to being in the spotlight!
-She enjoys being with friends, swimming, and playing soccer.
+She is in 4th grade and is our quiet one, she likes to sit back and soak it all in as opposed to being in the spotlight!
+She enjoys being with friends, swimming, and playing our dog, Bosco.
 On January 7, 2016 we welcomed our third beautiful daughter, Finley Reese, into this world!
-She gets to join us at Wheatland this year in Kindergarten, one year with all three of my girls here!
-She loves playing with her barbies, her sisters, and making us all laugh!
+She is a first grader here at Wheatland.
+She loves playing with her friends, her sisters, Bosco, and making us all laugh!
 I am very blessed to have such a wonderful family!